a5kin/artipixoids/CONCEPT.md

 2.5.
 To obtain the better results, we reserve the rights to intervene the natural process of evolution.
 This will ruin the idea of self-emergence, but still may prove the possibility of artificial life in our environment. __*The presumable methods of intervention*__ are following.

-2.5.1. *Genetic selection*: during the simulation, we are cutting out the most interesting and promising areas of space, then combine them all in a single initial state and repeat the process recursively while novel phenomena of interest are showing up.
+2.5.1. *Genetic selection*: during the simulation, we are collecting the most interesting and promising areas of space, then combine them all in a single initial state and repeat the process recursively while novel phenomena of interest are showing up.

 2.5.2. *Directed mutation* (a.k.a.
-'Hand of Fate): during the simulation, we are occasionaly pointing our finger to a small area of interest, and all quanta in this area are randomly changing parameters, excluding energy level.
+'Hand of Fate'): during the simulation, we are occasionaly pointing our finger to a small area of interest, and all quanta in this area are randomly changing parameters, excluding energy level.
 Then, evolution continues.

 2.5.3. *Pre-designed components*: we are designing patterns of matter manually quantum by quantum, then using them either as a parts of more complex designs or to impact on 'raw' matter in some way.